Filter Ferret

 The Bottom Line

-Twenty minutes with a tape measure saves hundreds in restocking fees and the frustration of furniture that doesn't quite work in your space.
+Twenty minutes.
+One tape measure.
+Saves hundreds in restocking fees and the frustration of furniture that doesn't quite work.
 The 3-Path Method covers everything:

 Measure the delivery path first.
 If the furniture can't get there, nothing else matters.

-Once your measurements are in hand, find furniture that fits: computer desks with exact dimensions, desks under 48 inches wide, corner desks for small rooms, TV stands for 65-inch TVs, bookshelves for 8-foot ceilings, narrow console tables, floating shelves by weight capacity, and shoe cabinets by pair capacity.
-Every post leads with the exact W x H x D measurements so you can compare against your space before you buy.
+Got your measurements?
+Find furniture that fits: computer desks with exact dimensions, desks under 48 inches wide, corner desks for small rooms, TV stands for 65-inch TVs, bookshelves for 8-foot ceilings, narrow console tables, floating shelves by weight capacity, and shoe cabinets by pair capacity.
+Every post leads with exact W x H x D so you can compare against your space before you buy.